mateuszwyszynski/PoseNDF/README.md

 I'm pretty sure that nothing else happens, but I will confirm when I have a really good understanding of the code.

 ### Motion denoising

+TODO: This section was not revised, because I do not have the noisy data.
+Have to figure this out.

      python experiment/motion_denoise.py --config=configs/amass.yaml  --motion_data=<motion data folder> --ckpt_path={}  --outpath_folder={} --bm_dir_path={}